-AND IN ADDITION TO THE BOUNDARIES SET OUT ABOVE THE FURTHER AND ADDITIONAL TERRITORY BOUNDED AS FOLLOWS: Parcel "C": South one-half of Southwest one-quarter of Northwest one-quarter of Northwest one-quarter.
+AND IN ADDITION TO THE BOUNDARIES SET OUT ABOVE THE FURTHER AND ADDITIONAL TERRITORY BOUNDED AS FOLLOWS: Parcel "C": South one-half of Southwest one-quarter of Northwest one-quarter.
 Lying in Section 27, Township 37 South, Range 35 East, Okeechobee County, Florida; adopted on January 20, 1987 by Ordinance No. 587 recorded in ORB 284, Page 374, Public Records of Okeechobee County, Florida;

-AND IN ADDITION TO THE BOUNDARIES SET OUT ABOVE THE FURTHER AND ADDITIONAL TERRITORY BOUNDED AS FOLLOWS: Lot 7 of Block 76 located in Conner's Highlands, as recorded in Plat Book 1, Page 21, Official Records of

-Okeechobee County; adopted on September 5, 1989 by Ordinance No. 613 recorded in ORB 307, Pages 220-221, Public Records of Okeechobee County, Florida;
+AND IN ADDITION TO THE BOUNDARIES SET OUT ABOVE THE FURTHER AND ADDITIONAL TERRITORY BOUNDED AS FOLLOWS: Lot 7 of Block 76 located in Conner's Highlands, as recorded in Plat Book 1, Page 21, Official Records of Okeechobee County; adopted on September 5, 1989 by Ordinance No. 613 recorded in ORB 307, Pages 220-221, Public Records of Okeechobee County, Florida;

-AND IN ADDITION TO THE BOUNDARIES SET OUT ABOVE THE FURTHER AND ADDITIONAL TERRITORY BOUNDED AS FOLLOWS: PARCEL I, the Northwest onequarter of the Northwest one-quarter of the Northeast one-quarter; together with the Northeast one-quarter of the Northwest one-quarter lying North and East of Taylor Creek; also the West 176 feet of the Northeast one-quarter of the Northwest one-quarter of the Northeast one-quarter, less Plat of the 2nd Addition of Okeechobee Estates, also less and except the following described parcel: Beginning at the Southeast corner of Lot No. 14, Okeechobee Estates, according to replat of Lots 1 to 14 of Okeechobee Estates, as recorded in Plat Book 3.
-Page 55.
-Public Records of Okeechobee County, Florida, thence run South 00°22'24" East for a distance of 55 feet, thence North 89°37'36" West a distance of 55 feet more or less to Taylor Creek, thence Northwesterly along the boundaries of Taylor Creek to a point of an extended line parallel to the South line of herein described tract then South 89°37'36" East for a distance of 100 feet, more or less, to Point of Beginning.
+AND IN ADDITION TO THE BOUNDARIES SET OUT ABOVE THE FURTHER AND ADDITIONAL TERRITORY BOUNDED AS FOLLOWS: PARCEL I, the Northwest one-quarter of the Northwest one-quarter of the Northwest one-quarter; together with the Northeast one-quarter of the Northwest one-quarter lying North and East of Taylor Creek; also the West 176 feet of the Northeast one-quarter of the Northwest one-quarter of the Northwest one-quarter of the Northwest one-quarter of the Northwest one-quarter of the Southwest corner of Lot No. 14, Okeechobee Estates, according to replat of Lots 1 to 14 of Okeechobee Estates, as recorded in Plat Book 3, Page 55, Public Records of Okeechobee County, Florida, thence run South 00°22'24'' East for a distance of 55 feet, thence Northwesterly along the boundaries of Taylor Creek to a point of an extended line parallel to the South line of herein described tract then South 89°37'36'' East for a distance of 100 feet, more or less, to Point of Beginning.
 All being in Section 27, Township 37 South, Range 35 East, Okeechobee County, Florida.
-PARCEL V, Northeast guarter of Northeast guarter; East half of Northwest guarter of Northeast guarter less and except the West 176.00 feet of the Northeast guarter of the Northwest guarter of the Northeast guarter all being in Section 27, Township 37 South, Range 35 East; adopted on October 3, 1989 by Ordinance No. 616 recorded in ORB 307, Pages 1405-1406.
+PARCEL V, Northeast quarter of Northeast quarter; East half of Northwest quarter of Northeast quarter less and except the West 176.00 feet of the Northeast quarter of the Northwest quarter all being in Section 27, Township 37 South, Range 35 East; adopted on October 3, 1989 by Ordinance No. 616 recorded in ORB 307, Pages 1405-1406.
 Public Records of Okeechobee County, Florida;